-41. Where possible and useful, recommendations are given in the Test Guidelines for plot size, sample size, number of replications and the number of independent growing cycles in order that comparable and reliable results may be obtained by the various Contracting Parties.
+41. Where possible and useful, recommendations are given in the Test Guidelines for plot size, sample size, number of replications and the duration of the testsnumber of independent growing cycles in order that comparable and reliable results may be obtained by the various Contracting Parties.